allayo/codechamp/README.md

 ## Getting Started

 This project is a starting point for my SCA Week 3 assessment I Created a Welcome, Sign Up and login page for code champ.
-Users can Navigate to the various pages using the buttons and clickable text or links
+Users can Navigate to the various pages using the buttons and clickable text or links.

 A few resources to get you started if this is your first Flutter project: